 Chemical burns can happen anywhere from work, at home or even at school.
-With more than 30,000 chemicals, chemical burns account for 5% of all burn admissions.
+With more than 30,000 chemicals readily available in America, chemical burns account for 5% of all burn admissions.

-While most chemical burn injuries tend to come from a workplace accident, these injuries can happen from misusing skin, hair and nail products, household cleaners, do-it-yourself projects or more malicious instances of assault.
+While most chemical burn injuries tend to be workplace accidents, these injuries can originate from misusing skin, hair and nail products, household cleaners, do-it-yourself projects or malicious instances of assault.

 What is a chemical burn?

 A chemical burn occurs when an external agent (chemical) causes tissue irritation or damage as a result of direct contact.
 Most chemical burns are caused by either strong acids or bases, with prolonged exposure leading to severe injuries, scarring, disability or worse.

 You can find any number of the above agents in household products like oven cleaners, hair dye, wet cement, pool cleaners, yard materials, bleach or metal cleaners, gasoline and paint thinners.

 All chemical burns should be considered as potential medical emergencies.

 The face, eyes, hands, arms and legs are most often affected by chemical burns, but inhalation of some chemicals can also result in injury.
 The amount of tissue damage from an agent depends on a number of factors, including: